bingomanatee/nuby-express/README.md

+## NOTE: Nuby Express is an early-generation version of [hive-mvc](https://github.com/bingomanatee/hive-mvc).

 Nüby-Express is an attempt to create a framework for larger, scalable event projects.
 Like Ruby it is based strongly on convention, with a strong pattern of pathing for its resources, and a lot of support for common repeated patterns.